List of In Another World with My Smartphone characters: Kingdom of Belfast

 She is the cook of Touya's mansion.
 She later becomes a head chef of the Royal Palace of Brunhild.
 She is able to reproduce any recipe that she receives from Touya Mochizuki.
 She teaches Renne, Yae and Lu how to cook and make special meals for Touya and their families.
 She is Julio's wife.
 She had an interclass friendship with Lu, after the latter expressed interest in learning how to cook.
+Claire is also Renne's mother figure and treats her well as a daughter she and her husband never had.